Setting Up Active Directory

 proftpd

-handles ACLs. - The admin (or
+handles ACLs. - AD users can have populated homedir information in their LDAP schema.
+The admin (or

 pam_mkhomedir

-If you are using Windows Server with 2008 R2 or older, try creating a Computer entry on the Windows server Organizational Unit (OU).
-When creating this entry, enter the TrueNAS hostname in the name field.
-Make sure it is the same name as the one set in the Hostname field in Network > Global Configuration, and the NetBIOS alias from Directory Service > Active Directory > Advanced Options.
+Create a Computer entry on the Windows server Organizational Unit (OU).
+When creating this entry, enter the TrueNAS host name in the name field.
+Make sure it is the same name as the one set in the Hostname field in Network > Global Configuration.
+Must match the NetBIOS alias from Directory Services > Active Directory > Advanced Options.